tarwn/lessthandot-hugo/blogs/content/posts/2010-08-25-searching-for-ranges-when-you-have-quart.md

 And there is your index seek.

-Just as an FYI, don&#8217;t just start creating computed columns and adding indexes left and right.
+Just as an FYI, don't just start creating computed columns and adding indexes left and right.
 If you can, try to modify the table so that you store the dates only; after that it is easy with the _datepart_ function to figure out what year, quarter or month is stored in that column.

 To keep this post to a reasonable length, I decided to create another post that will show you how to use a calendar table to the same kind of query.
 That post will be up in a day or two.